EliMartian/roberta_model_fine_tuning/README.md

 Then, the resulting model is once again fine-tuned, but now on the union between another RoBERTa fine-tuned variant and Llama zero-shot labeling to further enhance toxic comment detection reliability.

-WARNING: the content in this could be considered vulgar and viewer discretion is advised.
+WARNING: the content in this repo could be considered vulgar and viewer discretion is advised.
 All comments are real toxic comments from users on a particular Twitch stream.